Gary Dulin

-Gary Dulin (born January 20, 1957) is an American former professional football defensive end and defensive tackle.
+Gary Dulin (born January 20, 1957) is an American former professional football player who was a defensive end and defensive tackle in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Ohio State Buckeyes.
 He played for the Ottawa Rough Riders from 1982 to 1984, the Saskatchewan Roughriders and Toronto Argonauts in 1985 and for the St. Louis Cardinals from 1986 to 1987.